 Not only does God find no pleasure in death, He pleads with us to choose life instead.
 This is in particular reference to the second death.
 The first death is the end of a lifetime on earth.
 The second death is a future event — after resurrection — that we typically refer to as hell (see Revelation 2:11; 20:6,14; 21:8).

 That is the spirit that we desperately need.
-We each need a heart that sorrows when others are hurting, a heart that seeks to bless rather than curse, a heart so full of love that there is no room for hate.
+We each need a heart that sorrows rather than celebrates when others are hurting, a heart that seeks to bless instead of curse, a heart so full of love that there’s no room for hate.
 We need the heart of God.

 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you.”